Orphanage: Zambia

-Recently a group of students started a fundraising website for an orphanage in Zambia.

 Zimbabwe

 There are 39 privately run children's charity homes, or orphanages, in the country, and the government operates eight of its own.
 Privately run Orphanages can accommodate an average of 2000 children, though some are very small and located in very remote areas, hence can take in less than 150 children.

 Statistics on the total number of children in orphanages nationwide are unavailable, but caregivers say their facilities were becoming unmanageably overwhelmed almost on a daily basis.
 Between 1994 and 1998, the number of orphans in Zimbabwe more than doubled from 200,000 to 543,000, and in five years, the number is expected to reach 900,000.
 (Unfortunately, there is no room for these children.)

 Togo

 In Togo, there were an estimated 280,000 orphans under 18 years of age in 2005, 88,000 of them orphaned by AIDS.
 Ninety-six thousand orphans in Togo attend school.